procore/sift/README.md

 #### Accessing Params with Filter Scopes

 Filters with `type: :scope` have access to the params hash by passing in the desired keys to the `scope_params`.
-The keys passed in will be returned as a hash with their associated values, and should always appear as the last argument in your scope.
+The keys passed in will be returned as a hash with their associated values.

 ```ruby
 class Post < ActiveRecord::Base